-Now we turn to look at associations between cognitive and linguistic assessments and measures of SLI performance, such as SLI module grades and the two final consecutive SLI tasks.
+Now we turn to look at the relationships between cognitive and linguistic assessments and measures of SLI performance, such as SLI module grades and the two final consecutive SLI tasks.

 Working memory tasks and SLI performance

-There was only a slight positive association between initial multimodal WM scores and second-year interpreting grades (r2=0.11)nor with performance on the third-year English-to-BSL consecutive interpreting task (r2=0.12).
-This correlation was slightly stronger for third-year multimodal WM scores, but not significantly so (r2=0.16, t=0.7, p=0.51).
+There was no significant relationship between initial multimodal WM scores and second-year interpreting grades (r2=0.11), nor with performance on the third-year English-to-BSL consecutive interpreting task (r2=0.12).
+This correlation was slightly stronger for third-year multimodal WM scores, but again not significantly so (r2=0.16, t=0.7, p=0.51).
 Initial multimodal WM did not affect scores on the consecutive interpreting task from BSL to English (r2=0.06).
 In terms of visuospatial WM, there was no link between initial performance on the Corsi Blocks task and second-year interpreting grades (r2=0.008), nor did a relationship emerge with visuospatial WM at later testing sessions.
-There was a weak positive association between initial visuospatial WM and scores on the third-year English-to-BSL consecutive interpreting task (r2=0.29, t=1.27, p=0.25), however this relationship just missed significance for second-year visuospatial WM (r2=0.57, t=2.48, p=0.056; Fig. 7a).
-Second-year visuospatial WM was also positively associated with performance in the third-year consecutive interpreting task from BSL to English (r2=0.46, t=1.82, p=0.14).
-There was a promising positive correlation between initial auditory WM (Digit Span) scores and SLI grades in second-year (r2=0.24 t=1.96, p=0.076; Fig. 7b).
-Auditory WM at the final testing session was weakly associated with the final English-to-BSL consecutive interpreting task (r2=0.12).
+There was a stronger yet insignificant correlation between initial visuospatial WM and scores on the third-year English-to-BSL consecutive interpreting task (r2=0.29, t=1.27, p=0.25), and for second-year visuospatial WM this relationship was only marginally insignificant (r2=0.57, t=2.48, p=0.056; Fig. 7a).
+Second-year visuospatial WM was also positively correlated with performance in the third-year consecutive interpreting task from BSL to English, but again the correlation was insignificant (r2=0.46, t=1.82, p=0.14).
+There was a promising positive correlation between initial auditory WM (Digit Span) scores and SLI grades in second-year which was marginally insignificant (r2=0.24 t=1.96, p=0.076; Fig. 7b).
+Auditory WM at the final testing session was not related to the final English-to-BSL consecutive interpreting task (r2=0.12), nor the BSL-to-English task (r2=0.03).